Delaware Lemon Law: Your Complete Legal Guide

 Under 6 Del.
 C. § 5007, Delaware law addresses manufacturer informal dispute settlement procedures and their certification requirements.

-If a manufacturer has established an informal dispute settlement procedure that has received a certificate of approval from the Delaware Division of Consumer Protection, consumers must first use that procedure before accessing the remedies under the lemon law.
-However, if the manufacturer’s procedure is not certified, consumers may immediately and directly seek lemon law remedies.
+If a manufacturer has established an informal dispute settlement procedure that has received a certificate of approval from the Delaware Division of Consumer Protection, consumers must first use that procedure before accessing lemon law remedies.
+If the manufacturer's procedure is not certified, consumers may immediately and directly seek lemon law remedies without arbitration.

 Standards for Certified Programs